-Our journey through Iraqi Kurdistan begins in the capital, Erbil.
-We will walk through the central square and visit the Jalil Hayat Mosque; we will enter the citadel of Erbil with its history of over 7000 years and will wander through the labyrinth of the central bazaar, one of the largest in the Middle East.
-We will do many other things in this almost unknown to us but very colourful city.
+Our journey through Iraqi Kurdistan begins in the capital city of Erbil.
+We will explore the city's central square and visit the Jalil Hayat Mosque.
+Then, we will enter the citadel of Erbil, which has a history of over 7000 years.
+We will wander through the labyrinth of the central bazaar, one of the largest in the Middle East, and do many other things in this colourful but almost unknown city.

-Next, we will head off to St. Matthew's Monastery, located on the former front line of areas controlled by the Islamic State.
+The next day, we will head off to St. Matthew's Monastery, located on the former front line of areas controlled by the Islamic State.
 We will spend more time in the Yazidi village of Lalish with its unique temple.
-We will also stop at Khinnis, an Assyrian archaeological site notable for its rock reliefs, built by king Sennacherib around 690 BC.
-The most impressive sight of today will be the Rabban Hermizd Chaldean Monastery, after which we will end the day with an unforgettable sunset over the Tigris River.
+We will also stop at Khinnis, an Assyrian archaeological site notable for its rock reliefs, built by King Sennacherib around 690 BC.
+The most impressive sight of the day will be the Rabban Hermizd Chaldean Monastery, followed by an unforgettable sunset over the Tigris River.

-We will continue to the city of Dohuk with its markets, the Dohuk Dam, Blackstone Cave and one of Saddam's summer palaces.
-We will also stop at Inishke Cave, which has been converted into a restaurant today.
-We will end the day in the ancient city of Amedi, where we will taste the local tahini for which the town is famous.
+Continuing on, we will visit the city of Dohuk, where we will explore markets, the Dohuk Dam, Blackstone Cave, and one of Saddam's summer palaces.
+We will also stop at the Inishke Cave, which has been converted into a restaurant.
+Then, we will end the day in the ancient city of Amedi, where we will taste the local tahini for which the town is famous.

 Group: 7/8 people;

-Included in the Price: A tour leader; local guide/driver; transportation in a minibus along the route; 7 nights in good hotels in rooms for two persons with breakfast; transfers from/to the airport;
+Included in the Price: A tour leader, local guide/driver, transportation in a minibus along the route, 7 nights in good hotels in double occupancy rooms with breakfast included, and transfers to and from the airport.

-Not included in the Price: lunches and dinners (the food is not expensive); entrance tickets (about $15 total); travel insurance (if you don’t have, we will arrange one); Visa ($70; available at Erbil airport); personal expenses.
+Not Included in the Price: Lunches and dinners (although the food is not expensive), entrance tickets (totaling about $15), travel insurance (if you do not have it, we can arrange it for you), visa ($70, available at Erbil airport), and personal expenses.

 (1) Flights with Turkish Airlines

-Note: The group will travel from Sofia (Bulgaria) to Erbil via Istanbul (Turkey).
-We can arrange air tickets from your home country to Erbil via Istanbul so that we can meet at Istanbul airport, or we can offer another itinerary/air tickets.
-We can arrange a transfer to the hotel in Erbil if you are flying separately from the group.
-Please contact us for the available options.
+Note: The group will travel from Sofia, Bulgaria to Erbil via Istanbul, Turkey.
+We can arrange air tickets from your home country to Erbil via Istanbul so that we can meet at Istanbul airport.
+Alternatively, we can provide a different itinerary and air tickets.
+If you are flying separately from the group, we can arrange a transfer to the hotel in Erbil.
+Please contact us to discuss the available options.